bheema-284/trendwise/README.md

 # 📊 Trendwise

 **Trendwise** is a full-stack web application that combines a React frontend and a Node.js/Express backend.
-This project is organized into separate `client` and `server` directories for ease of development and deployment.
+This project is organized into separate `frontend` and `backend` directories for ease of development and deployment.

 ---